 In 2019, the FDA began investigating the links between the ranitidine product developed by Zantac’s manufacturers (Sanofi and Boehringer Ingelheim) and the cancer claims.
 When the FDA tested 150 Zantac pills, the organization discovered that something was off.
 All of the pills contained around 3,000 times more of the active ingredient NDMA (n-nitrosodimethylamine) than the FDA recommends for daily intake.
 Many Zantac lawsuit attorneys also disagree that there are any safe NDMA levels in the Zantac products.

 As a result, many patients have been diagnosed with stomach cancer, bladder cancer, liver damage, raised blood pressure, and other serious injuries.
 The FDA is also looking into generic ranitidine products for possible links as well.
 Several patients have taken matters into their own hands and filed a Zantac cancer lawsuit as a result of their diagnoses or even wrongful death caused by both over-the-counter Zantac and prescription Zantac.

 Zantac Cancer Lawsuits

 The ultimate goal of the Zantac class action lawsuit is to hold the drug manufacturer accountable for hiding the connections between stomach cancer, bladder cancer, and Zantac products.
-If you take prescription or over-the-counter Zantac or other ranitidine medications, you should get involved in one of these class action lawsuits or file a Zantac cancer lawsuit of your own.
+If you took prescription or over-the-counter Zantac or other ranitidine medications, then you should get involved in one of these class action lawsuits or file a Zantac cancer lawsuit of your own.

 Whether you’re seeking financial compensation or other damages, having the right legal team can make a world of difference.
 Many United States Zantac lawyers are working with plaintiffs to help with these lawsuits.
 Several law firms are even in communication with the FDA to learn more about the serious injuries and risks posed by Zantac products and about the flawed manufacturing process.